Imagine earning money every time you recommend a product to someone.

 As a blogger, there will be lots of products and services that you love, have used before or are directly related to what your blog is about.
 You can promote these products on your blog by making recommendations to your audience.

-When you sign up to an affiliate program for a product, you will receive a special affiliate link that contains a unique tracking code.
+When you sign up to a companies affiliate program for a product, you will receive a special affiliate link that contains a unique tracking code.

 So that in a gist is how to get paid to promote products on your blog.